banne227/Inception/README.md

 - draft and refine documentation files (README, USER_DOC, DEV_DOC)
 - produce compliance checklists aligned with the subject constraints
 - improve wording for the required technical comparisons

-All content was reviewed and adjusted to match the actual repository structure and configuration.